Nasarawa Orders Suspension of Mining Operations in Udege

 The Nasarawa State Goverment has ordered Lideal Mining Company to immediately suspend mining operations at Endo community in Udege, Nasarawa Local Government Area of the state.

-Consequently, the state government has also directed the immediate cessation of all forms of mining operations and movement of raw materials from the mining site by the firm without further delay.
+Consequently, the state government has equally directed immediate cessation of all forms of mining operations and movement of raw materials from the mining site by the firm, without further delay.

-The commissioner explained that the directive was for the company to commence immediate withrawal of facilities, mining equipment, machineries, trucks and personnel from the mining site.
+The commissioner explained that the directive was for the company to commence immediate withrawal of facilities, mining equipments, machineries, trucks and personnel from the mining site.

-Elayo explained further that the directive was in line with Governor Abdullahi Sule-led administration’s commitment to uphold lawful mining practices and maintain peace in host communities and other established procedures which could guarantee peace, and investors confidence in the state.
+Elayo explained further that the directive was in line with governor Abdullahi Sule led administration’s commitment to uphold lawful mining practices and maintain peace in host communities and other established procedures aims to guarantee peace, and investors confidence in the state.

 She said that the state government has taken the decision in the overriding public interest in furtherance with her ongoing effort to reposition the mining sector in the state.